 |Middle East and North Africa: Global Perspectives

 1958-1994.
 Translated journals, newspapers, scientific reports, and radio and television broadcasts from 19 countries in North Africa and the Middle East during the Cold War, covering cultural, economic, and political developments within this volatile region.

 |MLA International Bibliography

 1926-present.
 Online database indexing scholarship on literature, language, linguistics, and folklore.

 |Monthly Energy Review

 PDF version of the Monthly Energy Review published by the U.S. Department of Energy.
 Contains data on the production, consumption, trade, and prices of various sources of energy.
-Time-series data extends back to the 1970s.
+Some time-series data extends back to 1949.
 Data tables can also be downloaded in Excel format.

 1949-1993.
 Print reference work containing data from more than 655 international music periodicals covering a broad range of subjects, incuding musicological or organological topics plus book reviews, record reviews, first performances, and obituaries.

 |Musical Instrument Collection